ryanrudolfoba/SteamDeck-Windows-WiFi-Fix/README.md

 The issue is non-existent if Steam Deck is plugged in to charger.
 I've tried several power management settings, changing WiFi settings and several driver versions but this doesnt seem to fix the issue.

 However after several testing I was able to find the optimal combination that works OK for my environment.
-I am now able to play and enjoy online games.
+I am now able to play and enjoy online games without getting tied up to the charger.

 ## Disclaimer
 Troubleshooting WiFi issues can be cumbersome as there are a lot of factors involved.
 The steps I have outlined here worked for my environment - it may / may not work for your environment but it is worth to try and see if there is a noticeable difference.
-On my end it is night and day difference - I am now able to enjoy online games on my Steam Deck running Windows.
+On my end it is night and day difference - I am now able to enjoy online games on my Steam Deck running Windows without getting tied up to the charger.

 ## Requirement
 1. Realtek 8822CE Unlocked Drivers - [more info here](https://www.techpowerup.com/forums/threads/realtek-8822ce-modded-wireless-drivers-with-enabled-advanced-features.283920/)